awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 + [Peripheral Devices](#feature-support-peripheral-devices)

 ### Native Application Mode<a name="feature-support-native-application-mode"></a>

+**Note**
+Native application mode is not available when streaming from Linux instances\.

 Native application mode provides a familiar experience for your users during their AppStream 2\.0 streaming sessions\.
 When your users connect to AppStream 2\.0 in this mode, they can work with their remote streaming applications in much the same way that they work with applications that are installed on their local computer\.
 Each streaming application in native application mode opens in its own window, and application icons appear on the taskbar on your users' local PC\.